Albert Chadwick: Military service

 Having added a year to his age, Chadwick enlisted in the First AIF on 12 February 1916, and went on to serve overseas with the Australian Flying Corps.
 He was Mentioned in Dispatches in January 1919.
-He returned to Australia on the HMAT Port Sydney in April 1919, and was awarded the Meritorious Service Medal in 1919.
+He returned to Australia on HMAT Port Sydney in April 1919, and was awarded the Meritorious Service Medal in 1919.

 During World War II, Chadwick served in the Royal Australian Air Force.
 He was discharged on 6 July 1945 in the rank of Wing Commander, having held the acting rank of Group Captain while serving as the RAAF's Director of Recruiting, a position which he held from 1942.

 After Football

-Chadwick was Chairman of the Gas and Fuel Corporation of Victoria, the Melbourne Cricket Club president from 1965–1979, and the Melbourne Football Club president from 1950–1962.
+Chadwick was Chairman of the Gas and Fuel Corporation of Victoria, the Melbourne Cricket Club president from 1965 to 1979, and the Melbourne Football Club president from 1950 to 1962.

 Highly successful in business, he was appointed a Companion in the Order of St Michael and St George on 1 January 1967, and knighted on 1 January 1974.